Heetesh12/Landing-Page/README.md

 # Landing-Page
-Landing Page using html , css and js for Octanet web development internship
+Landing Page using html , css and js for CodSoft web development internship